BaboucheOne/fiscal-hawk/README.md

-# Finances Python Project
+# Finances CLI App

-This is a basic Python project scaffolded with a virtual environment (`venv`).
+This project helps you plan future expenses, track incomes, and see what you can save.
+It provides a CLI interface and a mini dashboard summary.

 ## Setup